mdn/content/files/en-us/web/css/subsequent-sibling_combinator/index.md

 {{CSSRef("Selectors")}}

-The **subsequent-sibling combinator** (`~` tilde) separates two selectors and matches _all instances_ of the second element that follow the first element (not necessarily immediately) and share the same parent element.
+The **subsequent-sibling combinator** (`~`, a tilde) separates two selectors and matches _all instances_ of the second element that follow the first element (not necessarily immediately) and share the same parent element.

 In the following example, the subsequent-sibling combinator (`~`) helps to select and style paragraphs that are both siblings of an image and appear after any image.